VisionGate is focused on lung cancer – the world’s deadliest cancer

 According to the American Cancer Society, in the U.S. alone, more than 225,000 new cases of lung cancer will be diagnosed in 2017 and nearly 156,000 Americans will die of the disease.
 Lung cancer is by far the leading cause of cancer death among both men and women; about 1 out of 4 cancer deaths are from lung cancer.
 Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.

-At VisionGate, our focus is on developing new diagnostics and therapeutics that improve the early detection and treatment of patients with lung cancer, lung dysplasia, indeterminate pulmonary nodules (IPN), and those at high risk for lung cancer.
-Our mission is to save lives through early disease detection and treatment and we hope to change the paradigm for early detection of lung cancer and lung dysplasia.
+At VisionGate, our focus is on developing new diagnostics and therapeutics that improve the early detection and treatment of patients with lung cancer, indeterminate pulmonary nodules (IPN), and those at high risk for lung cancer.
+Our mission is to save lives through early disease detection and treatment and we hope to change the paradigm for early detection of lung cancer.

 Lung cancer screening reduces mortality from lung cancer